CEO and Founder of Kruze Consulting

 When should I file the R&D tax credit payroll offset?

-In early 2021, after you’ve closed out your 2020 books.
-Work with your CPA on an R&D tax credit study: once you’ve determined what your tax credit will be, add it to your 2020 annual corporate form 1120 and file the return.
+In early 2022, after you’ve closed out your 2021 books.
+Work with your CPA on an R&D tax credit study: once you’ve determined what your tax credit will be, add it to your 2021 annual corporate form 1120 and file the return.
 In the quarter following your 1120 filing, you can start applying those tax credits to your payroll taxes.
-For example, if you file your Form 1120 by March 15th, the first payroll tax offset you would receive is for Q2 2020.
+For example, if you file your 2021 Form 1120 corporation tax return by March 15th, 2022 and meet the criteria of a qualifying small business, you would be able to file a payroll tax credit with your Q2 2022 Form 941 payroll tax return.

 How much will my startup really save by implementing the startup R&D tax credit payroll offset?